How to Make a Grazing Table for 40

 For the grazing table pictured in the post, it took my husband and I about 1 hour total to get everything set.

-And remember, cheese can sit out at room temperature for about 4 hours.
+And remember, cheese can sit out at room temperature for about 4 hours, and most cured meat is okay at room temperature for up to two hours.
 So, set the timer and encourage your guests to enjoy the grazing table when they arrive!

 How to Make a Grazing Table for 40 People